 The pandemic has also led to an increase in the need for business school expert opinion, such as the impact on economies and businesses, which the Dean could provide.
 This is a great way for them to feature in a number of top media outlets and raise their profile.

-Fantastic examples include an Authority Magazine interview with MIP Politecnico di Milano Dean Federico Frattini on the future of education, or comment from Andrew Burke, Dean at Trinity Business School, in Forbes on how the Irish economy has been affected by the pandemic.
+Fantastic examples include an Authority Magazine interview with POLIMI Graduate School of Management Dean Federico Frattini on the future of education, or comment from Andrew Burke, Dean at Trinity Business School, in Forbes on how the Irish economy has been affected by the pandemic.
 Authority Magazine is a great place for a Dean to feature as it is a US-based publication with a global reach, specialising in profiling successful and interesting individuals.

 Comment on important trends in education